dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Imagery](readme/bootstrap_color.png)

-A deeper dive on the Green color scheme allows many different shades, hues, and opacities depending on the user's needs, for themajority of the site's surface I am using the default shade of green (code #198754 & its' derivations) - shown below:
+A deeper dive on the Green color scheme allows many different shades, hues, and opacities depending on the user's needs, for the majority of the site's surface I am using the default shade of green (code #198754 & its' derivations) - shown below:

 ![Imagery](readme/bootstrap_color_green.png)